sarahhjchung/Blocky/README.md

 Misha Schwartz, and Jaisie Sin

 ## INSTRUCTIONS
-First, you need the latest version of Python.
+First, you need the latest version of Python, Pygame and have a working IDE to run the game on.
 1. Download ZIP
 2. Change settings to your desire
 3. Run game.py